6qat/book/README.md

 Functions are objects with apply() methods.
 Ex.: http://d.pr/i/n7M5 , http://d.pr/i/NSH1

 Methods are not themselves function values, but when used in a place where a function value is expected, it is converted automatically to the function value  (http://d.pr/i/pckq).
+It's also called eta-expansion.

 #### Types of method invocation ####